simp/simp-doc/docs/user_guide/HOWTO/IPTables_NAT_Rules.rst

 -------------

 The user may be required to add :term:`Network Address Translation` (NAT) rules to the iptables ruleset.
-To achieve this using the iptables module the ``iptables::rule`` input statement should be used to effect the appropriate changes.
+To achieve this using the iptables module, the ``iptables::rule`` input statement should be used.

 The example below shows an iptables NAT rule.